-C. BOWDOIN TRAIN is a managing director at Douglass Winthrop Advisors.
-He has 20 years of experience in the investment management industry, most recently as a principal with the Grosvenor Funds, a Washington, DC-based venture capital company where he led many of the firm’s investments in biotech, telecommunications, Internet and e-commerce.
-He is also a founder and principal of BlueWing Asset Management, a firm which makes direct investments in mortgage backed securities and their derivatives.
-Train began his career practicing law with the Washington, DC-based firm Pillsbury Winthrop Shaw Pittman LLP, where his practice focused on corporate finance, including mergers and acquisitions and venture capital.
-He also spent two years as deputy assistant administrator of the US Environmental Protection Agency with responsibility for toxic waste management and cleanup.
-Train serves as an advisor to the Civil Courage Prize and as a member of the board of the Waterfowl Research Foundation and of ORB Media.
-Previously, he served on the boards of The Nature Conservancy—MD/DC Chapter, Hospice Care of the District of Columbia, the African Wildlife Foundation and The Ocean Foundation.
+C. BOWDOIN TRAIN has 35 years of experience in the investment management industry and is a principal at Douglass Winthrop Advisors, an investment advisory firm.
+Previously, he was a principal with the Grosvenor Funds, a Washington DC-based venture capital company, where he led many of the firm’s investments in biotech, telecommunications, Internet, and e-commerce.
+Train began his career practicing law with the Washington DC-based firm Pillsbury Winthrop Shaw Pittman LLP, where his practice focused on corporate finance, including mergers, acquisitions, and venture capital.
+He also spent two years as deputy assistant administrator of the US Environmental Protection Agency, with responsibility for toxic waste management and cleanup.
+Train serves as an advisor to the Civil Courage Prize and as a member of the board of the Waterfowl Research Foundation.
+Previously, he served on the boards of The Nature Conservancy—MD/DC Chapter, Hospice Care of the District of Columbia, the African Wildlife Foundation, and The Ocean Foundation.
 He received a BA in economics from Trinity College in 1977 and a JD from Georgetown University, where he served as an editor of the Tax Lawyer.